Instant Pot Coconut Mahi Mahi

 Why You Need This Recipe

-- Mahi mahi can dry out easier with other cooking methods but comes out tender when cooked in the pressure cooker.
+• Mahi mahi fillets can dry out easier with other cooking methods but comes out tender when cooked in the pressure cooker.

-- This recipe is easily customizable.
+• This recipe is easily customizable.
 If you don’t have or like Mahi Mahi, you can use halibut, cod, or salmon as well.
+Try this the next time you cook fish.

 Key Ingredients

 Mahi mahi filets are excellent low calorie but high protein fish fillets.
-They’re also an excellent source of heart healthy B-vitamins.
+They have a mild flavor and is a tender kind of fish.

 Coconut milk is the creamy base for this soup and the richness adds depth to the light and flaky white fish.